By Kurt Prange

 How an Electrodynamic Loudspeaker Works

 Guitar speakers are a type of loudspeaker known as electrodynamic or “moving coil” loudspeakers.
-The magnetic circuit (composed of front plate, back plate, pole piece and magnet) and voice-coil make up the motor of a guitar speaker.
+The magnetic circuit (composed of the front plate, back plate, pole piece, and magnet) and voice-coil make up the motor of a guitar speaker.
 An alternating electrical current flowing through the voice-coil generates an alternating magnetic field perpendicular to flow of current through the coil.
 The magnetic circuit creates a strongly focused magnetic field in the air gap between the front plate and the pole piece on which the voice-coil is centered.
 The voice-coil is pushed and pulled through the air gap based on the interaction between these two magnetic fields.
-Since the speaker cone is connected to the voice-coil, it now has a mechanical force with which to push air particles and make sound.
+Since the speaker cone is connected to the voice-coil, it now has a mechanical force with which to push air particles and make the sound.

 Speakers are transducers.
 They convert electrical energy provided by an amplifier into acoustical energy.
 They are actually very inefficient transducers because most of the electrical energy is converted into heat instead of sound.
 The reference efficiency (ratio of acoustic power out to electrical power in) for most guitar speakers is around 2% to 6%, which means that 98% to 94% of the electrical energy is dissipated in the form of heat.

 From the aspect of power dissipation, a guitar speaker can be modeled as a resistor.
 Most guitar amp enthusiasts are familiar with the equation for electrical power and how it can be used to determine the power dissipated across a resistor.
 Resistors can be thought of as transducers that intentionally convert electrical energy to heat in order to create a voltage drop.
 Resistors have a power rating that indicates how much power they can dissipate before being damaged and this rating is analogous to the speaker power rating.